 More often than not, temper tantrums are born out of frustration.
 A toddler doesn’t have the emotional experience to react to frustration appropriately, and so it often turns into a loud display of anger and an emotional meltdown: the temper tantrum.
 The first step in preventing temper tantrums requires developing an understanding of normal child development.
 According to pediatrician Dr. Alan Greene, the age of temper tantrums begins when a toddler is old enough to realize that there are many choices to be made—and to be frustrated by his lack of power over those choices.
 Typically, this happens around 2 years of age, hence the cliché.

 A 2-year-old child is growing fast.
 He’s talking and finding new ways to explore his world.
 The only part of him that isn’t keeping up with all these developmental changes is his ability to understand and cope with limits of safety and appropriate behavior.
 How frustrating to be able to see what you want to do and then be restrained from doing it!
 Two-year-olds are also masters at testing limits.
 How far can he run?
 How high can he climb?
 He’s learning about his environment, learning about the laws of physics, and he’s learning the house and family rules.
 Testing limits is not necessarily a bad thing, although it does require patience and vigilance on the part of parents and caregivers.
-How the adults around him react to frustration and anger are helping to shape how he will react.
+How the adults around him react to frustration and anger help to shape how he will react.

 Temper tantrum triggers